mctavishmcardle/gira/.gira/38-preserve-the-contents-of-existing-files.gira.md

 TODO

-# Preserve the contents of existing files
+# FEATURE: Preserve the contents of existing files

 Can do this by adding the file contents as a property on the ticket (or have it save the full path & open it when needed? is that necessary? we already only open lazily) and populating status, title, etc from that when requested.
 Can look for `MISSING` on dataclass